rachaelfinch/rachaelfinch.GitHub.io/SQL Bank Project.md

 The data can be found following [**This Link**](https://finances.worldbank.org/Loans-and-Credits/IDA-Statement-of-Credits-and-Grants-Latest-Availab/ebmi-69yj/about_data)

-I began exploring this dataset with simple queries using SQL (Standard Query Language).
+I began exploring this dataset with SQL (Standard Query Language) queries using csvfiddle.io.
 After learning what type of information I was working with, I decided to focus on a specific type of Project that these countries need loans for.
 There were options related to agriculture, education, water, and power.
 However, I decided to choose transportation routes such as roadways and highways as my project of choice.

-Be sure to follow *The Interesting Project Template* as shown in [**The Data Science Project Studio**](https://www.datacareerjumpstart.com/products/the-data-science-project-studio/categories/2150357707/posts/2158441592).

 ### 1. You can have sections and text.